Back Pain Location Charts

 Specify the date of pain onset and its duration.
 Use the pain rating scale (ranging from 1 to 10) to rate the intensity of the pain, with 1 representing the slightest discomfort and 10 the most severe.

-Step 5: Note additional symptoms
+Step 5: Note additional back pain symptoms

 Note any accompanying symptoms or sensations associated with the back pain, such as tingling, numbness, or weakness.
 This information provides valuable context, as other symptoms may make the pain worse.